uttams2309/FoDS-ML-models/README.md

 # FoDS-ML-models
-implemet basic ML models from scratch on given dataset of collection of latitudes and longitudes
+implementing basic ML models from scratch on given dataset of collection of latitudes and longitudes in Python
 1. gradient descent
 2. stochastic gradient descent
 3. sequential learning